nalwayv/MyLeetCode/README.md

 - 3160\.
 Find the Number of Distinct Colors Among the Balls
 - 3163\.
 String Compression III
 - 3190\.
 Find Minimum Operations to Make All Elements Divisible by Three
+- 3195\.
+Find the Minimum Area to Cover All Ones I
 - 3206\.
 Alternating Groups I
 - 3211\.
 Generate Binary Strings Without Adjacent Zeros
 - 3217\.
 Delete Nodes From Linked List Present in Array